 Online Booking Fee

-The Online Booking Fee is charged by TicketSource for the online service which it offers to customers.
-Information about this charge and your contractual relationship with The Reel and Screen can be found in the relevant Terms and Conditions.
+The online booking fee is charged by TicketSource for the online service which it offers to customers.
+Information about this charge and their contractual relationship with The Reel and Screen can be found in the relevant Terms and Conditions when booking.
 The fee is levied to cover the cost of processing your payment.
 The Reel and Screen do not receive any of the processing fee.

-The Online Booking Fee for a standard general film will be charged at the maximum rate of 23p per ticket (The charge will be more for specialist or multi-show films).
-These charges are highlighted at the very beginning of the booking process, and throughout allowing the customer the opportunity to discontinue with the booking should they so wish.
-No cost is incurred for purchasing tickets at the cinema from the box office.
+The Online Booking Fee for a standard general film will be charged at the maximum rate of 31p per ticket (The charge will be more for specialist or multi-show films).
+These charges are highlighted at the very beginning of the booking process and throughout allowing the customer the opportunity to discontinue with the booking should they so wish.ost is incurred for purchasing tickets at the cinema from the box office.

 08. Bookings & Tickets - Ticket Types

 Adult Tickets: For anyone 15 and over.

 Child Tickets: For anyone between the ages of 18 months and 14 years.